fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 **Part 4:  Introduction of the dataset used in the tutorial **

 In this tutorial we will make use of a WorldView-3 scene from the city Parakou in Benin.
 We will use a pan-sharpened image with three channels (Near-Infrared, Red, Green).
 An impression of the image quality is given in Figure 07 (top panel).
-On the right panel, we can see the same image extent but this time overlaid with the training data that we will use in the tutorial (Figure 07 bottom panel).
+On the right panel, we can see the same image extent but this time overlaid with the training data that we will use in the tutorial (Figure 6 bottom panel).
 The training data consists of hand-drawn polygons delineating tree crowns for some sub-parts of the areas covered by the entire WorldView-3 scene.
 Both, the WorldView-3 and the shapefile polygon of the dataset from have the coordinate reference system EPSG: 32631.

 ![Figure 7](https://github.com/fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/blob/main/Figures_Readme/figure7.png)

+**Figure 6**

 For each of the sub-parts covered with the polygons, a separate subset of the WorldView-3 scene is provided.
 In the dataset you downloaded these are named: WV3pan_cir_extra1, WV3pan_cir_extra2, ..., WV3pan_cir_extra24.
 You can find the data in the folder: